LuanderFarias/LuanderFarias/README.md

 <p align="left">Hi my name is luander but you can call me mono, i love coffee, code and linux,<br>I work hard on my projects to make open source soluctions for problems i found.</p>

-<p align="left">Recently i started <a href="https://github.com/nikoidot">@nikoidot</a> a company focused in develop experiences.
-Also i created <a href="https://github.com/osstsi">[ OSSTSI ]</a> a institute of technology, where we are developing some courses, webapps and programs to help the open source community.
-At this moment i'm planning everything for nikoidot and already developing one of the projects, our first javascript library named <a href="https://github.com/inputify/inputify-js">Inputify</a>.
+<p align="left">Recently i started <a href="https://github.com/nikoidot">@nikoidot</a> a company focused in develop experiences, courses, webapps, programs and more.
+At this moment i'm planning everything for nikoidot and already developing some of the projects, our first project is a javascript library named <a href="https://github.com/inputify/inputify-js">Inputify</a> and another saas that still under secret for now 👀.

 ###